rockkoca/sync-comments-h2s/README.md

-# Sync comments from header files to source code files and update or add file comments.
+# Sync comments from header files to source code files.
-### This program also can update file comments for a directory.
+## This program also can update file comments for a directory.
-### This program can help people that wanted to sync all the method comments from .h to .cpp.
-### I don't want to copy comments from .h to .cpp every time I changed something in the .h.
+I wrote this program to sync all the method comments from .h to .cpp because I don't want to copy comments from .h to .cpp every time I changed something in the .h.
-### So, I wrote this program.

-## If you want to write different comments in source file, this program does not help unless you only want to update file comments.
+### If you want to write different comments in source file, this program does not help unless you only want to update file comments.